A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Problem Statements and Formulations

 \subsection{MDP Formulation of TSPD}

 To route both the drone and the truck in a shared urban environment, we assume that a central controller observes the entire graph and makes routing decisions for both the drone and the truck.
-We formalize this problem as a Markov Decision Process (MDP) with discrete steps.
+We formalize this problem as a Markov Decision Process (MDP) with discrete steps and deterministic transitions.

 The state of the MDP is represented by the following variables.
 First, $\Vc_t \subseteq \Nc$ represents the set of nodes visited by any vehicle up to step $t$.
 We let $c_t^{\tr}$ and $c_t^{\dr}$ denote the current destination node of the truck and the drone, respectively.
 If the truck (or the drone) is in transit between two nodes at step $t$, then $c_t^{\tr}$ (or $c_t^{\dr}$) is set as the destination node of the vehicle.
 Or, if the truck (or the drone) is exactly located at a node, $c_t^{\tr}$ (or $c_t^{\dr}$) is set as the node index.
 By design, as we explain below, at least one vehicle will be located at a node at each step. $r_t^\tr$ and $r_t^\dr$ represent the remaining times to arrive at destinations $c_t^{\tr}$ and $c_t^{\dr}$ respectively.
 When the truck (or the drone) is located at a node, $r_{t}^\tr = 0$ (or $r_{t} ^\dr = 0$).
 Then, $\vec{s}_t := (\Vc_t, c_t^{\tr}, c_t^{\dr}, r_t^{\tr}, r_t^{\dr})$ represents the state.
 At step 0, vehicles are located at node 1.
 Therefore, $\Vc_0 = \{1\}$, $c_0^{\tr} = 1$, $c_0^{\dr} = 1$, $r_t^{\tr} = 0$, $r_t^{\dr} = 0$ and $\vec{s}_{0}=(\{1\}, 1, 1, 0, 0)$.